![]() |

 Rockfish

-- Large schools of pelagic rockfish can typically be found near the entrances and the coastal outside waters.
-Boats are more consistently finding schools of pelagic rockfish inside Prince William Sound.
+- Large schools of pelagic rockfish can typically be found near the entrances and the coastal outside waters and fishing can be hot.
+Boats are more consistently finding schools of pelagic rockfish in southwest and eastern Prince William Sound inside waters.

 - Don’t forget your deepwater release device to release rockfish.
 Check out videos on the ADF&G YouTube page on how to properly release rockfish back down to depth.